ctechfilmuniversity/lecture_eidp/01_sessions/08/README.md

 Take a moment to re-capture everything we have covered so far and check wether you have any open questions?
 Anything you want to go over again?
 I will ask for any open questions in regard to whichever topic next week in class one more time.

-Also, assignment 08.02 Jumping Game Step 4 - Coins is a good check to which parts still might be unclear to you, as that assignment is somewhat more open, with less specific instructions.
+Also, assignment *08.02 Jumping Game Step 4 - Coins* is a good check if some coding parts might be unclear to you, as that assignment is somewhat more open, with less specific instructions.

 ## Assignment